Chickpeas – superheroes on our plates

 Chickpeas in many variants

 As you can imagine, chickpeas match perfectly in many dishes.
 You can also enjoy them as a super delicious alternative to chips.
-All you have to do is roll over the pre-cooked chickpeas (either homemade or from the jar) in a mixture of olive oil and your favorite spices.
-The Mediterranean and oriental spices such as paprika, cumin, coriander or even sesame are best suited.
-After about half an hour at 180 degrees in the oven, turn them over, again and again, the small delicacies are ready to eat.
+All you have to do is roll over the pre-cooked chickpeas (either homemade or from the jar) in a mixture of olive oil and your favourite spices.
+The Mediterranean and oriental spices such as paprika, cumin, coriander, or even sesame are best suited.
+After about half an hour at 180 degrees in the oven, turn them over, again and again, until the small delicacies are ready to eat.
 You should never consume chickpeas raw.
 Only by cooking, the toxic substance Phasin can be removed, which makes them unattractive to raw foodies.

-To stay up to date here is my Facebook Fanpage! 😉
+To stay up to date, here is my Facebook Fanpage! 😉